daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

   - Among the 6,250 with high performance, 4,123 employee held barchelors degree, 133 were below secondary school and 1,783 had Masters degree and above

-  - Among the 6,250 employees with high performance, 6,211 had Low training level, 36 had Minimal training while 3 Highly trained
+  - Among the 6,250 employees with high performance, 6,211 had Low training level, 36 had Minimal training while 3 were Highly trained

-  - Among the 6,250 employees with high performance, 3,450 were recruited from other channels, 2631 from sourcing while 169 were referred
+  - Among the 6,250 employees with high performance, 3,450 were recruited from other channels, 2,631 from sourcing while 169 were referred